PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fixtures produce exactly the same ModelIR as the committed legacy helper.
 Separate but equivalent Mean-axis constants, which the legacy helper skipped because it required one shared tensor, are now handled safely.
-Unsafe direct-, side-, or unary/Reshape-tail candidates are not passed back to the legacy mutator.
+Unsafe direct-, side-, unary/Reshape-, or residual/Reshape-tail candidates are not passed back to a legacy mutator.
 Invalid, public, produced, floating, or quantized adapter/shape constants and unsafe tail tensors are complete no-ops.
 The production calls supply the Session LayoutState.
 A supplied graph index is used by the indexed owner, refreshed immediately after a retained legacy rewrite so subsequent dispatch remains current, and reconciled once at the compatibility boundary.
-The compatibility loop offers each pre-Transpose to all three indexed modes at its original graph position, so mixed tail modes retain the legacy graph-order priority and one shared 32-rewrite ceiling.
+The compatibility loop offers each pre-Transpose to all four indexed modes at its original graph position, so mixed tail modes retain the legacy graph-order priority and one shared 32-rewrite ceiling.